-- Natural stone, rendered, bagged brick/block masonry. - Rendered or bagged brick or blockwork should be coloured or painted with colours derived from the base palette colour range provided in this section.
-(Refer to Section 18.1 Base Colour Palete). - External walls not visible to the public should be constructed of materials consistent with the front of the home. - Use of lightweight materials should not be limited to the upper floor levels. - Reverse brick veneer is a preferred alternative to common brick veneer construction, providing additional internal thermal mass. - Granolithic and textured paint finishes are acceptable, provided they are of the finest texture available.

-- Timber cladding in horizontal or vertical profile, or painted weatherboard to the approved colour palette is acceptable. - Feature cladding of timber boarding, styrofoam sheeting, painted fibre-cement sheeting, timber boarding or plywood stained, in either banding panelling or sections of the elevation. - Styrofoam sheeting is a preferred material over fibre cement sheets to attain better insulation qualities. - Split-face blockwork (for feature use only). - Terracotta cladding in accordance with the approved colour palette.
+- Natural stone, rendered, bagged brick/block masonry. - Lightweight materials may be used on all levels. - Reverse brick veneer is a preferred alternative to common brick veneer construction, providing additional internal thermal mass. - Granolithic and textured paint finishes are acceptable, provided they are of the finest texture available. - Rendered or bagged brick or blockwork should be coloured or painted with colours derived from the base palette colour range provided in this section.
+(Refer to Section 25.1 Base Colour Palette). - External walls not visible to the public should be constructed of materials consistent with the front of the home. - Timber cladding in horizontal or vertical profile, or painted weatherboard to the approved colour palette is acceptable. - Feature cladding of timber boarding, styrofoam sheeting, painted fibre-cement sheeting, timber boarding or plywood stained, in either banding panelling or sections of the elevation. - Styrofoam sheeting is a preferred material over fibre cement sheets to attain better insulation qualities. - Split-face blockwork (for feature use only). - Terracotta cladding in accordance with the approved colour palette.

-• Additional material combinations may be acceptable subject to VicUrban approval.
+• Additional material combinations may be acceptable subject to Places Victoria approval.